ekizito96/ekizito96/README.md

 ## Muyukani Kizito

-**Founder · AI Engineer · Language Designer**
+**Founder · Village nerd with some tools**

-I build at the frontier of autonomous systems — from enterprise AI platforms to a programming language designed from scratch for agentic computation.
+I build at the frontier of autonomous systems.

 ---